 When all are lined up for the seiza ritual, it is ONLY the most senior graded person who is entitled to stand at the front.
-Sensei Whale is currently the highest grade in Sandokai, so he is the only one who will automatically stand "out front".
+Shihan Whale and Shihan Gilbert are currently the highest grade in Sandokai, so they are the only ones who will automatically stand "out front".
 If there were another person of the same grade they would both take their position at the front of the class.
 The senior grade then has the option to invite other senior grades to join him/her at the front.

 In a club setting where there are only two or three black belts present it may be that all Dan grades are invited.
 At a course or grading where there are a significant number of black belts attending it may be only the Sensei (3rd Dan and above) that are invited leaving the 1st and 2nd Dan black belts lined up with the rest of the Kyu grades (students).
 This has the practical purpose of avoiding a situation where you have 20+ black belts trying to cram themselves into one line!
 As a rule of thumb, it is usually the top two or three highest ranks out front.